Dauntlesspaul/moposhluxury-readme/README.md

 # 💎 MoposhLuxury

 **MoposhLuxury** is a **business website designed to showcase luxury fashion and lifestyle products**.
-Built with **Next.js** and Tailwind CSS, it combines performance with a visually elegant and responsive design.
+Built with **Next.js** , Typescript and Tailwind CSS, it combines performance with a visually elegant and responsive design.
 The site serves as an online presence for the MoposhLuxury brand, offering a curated display of high-end items in a sleek and professional layout.

 ---